dapr/docs/daprdocs/content/en/getting-started/quickstarts/pubsub-quickstart.md

 ### Step 3: Subscribe to topics

-In a new terminal window, from the root of the quickstarts clone directory, navigate to the `order-processor` directory.
+In a new terminal window, from the root of the Quickstart clone directory, navigate to the `order-processor` directory.

 ```bash